Updated March 26, 2019.

 1601 N Jefferson Way • Indianola, IA 50125 • (515) 961-3714

-Celebrating over 40 years in Indianola, the National Balloon Museum archives more than 200 years of ballooning.
+The National Balloon Museum archives more than 200 years of ballooning.
 You and your family can easily spend an entire afternoon exploring one of the world’s largest museums dedicated to providing a comprehensive understanding of ballooning and its history.
 General Admission is $5.00 for Adults (12 and over).
 Visitors under 12 are FREE.
-The Museum is open Monday-Saturday 10:00-4:00 and Sunday 1:00-4:00.
+The Museum is open Wednesday through Sunday from 1:00 to 4:00 pm, mornings by appointment only.
+The museum is CLOSED the months of January and February.

 600 E Locust Street • Des Moines, IA 50319 • (515) 281-5111